MrWyss/ha-assist-mic-satellite/README.md

 There are **two** sound files required.
 One for when the device is listening, this is the silent wav file, the second is for the alarm ringtone.

-Currently the firmware is configured to play the files directly from github, in other words it requires an internet connection.
+Currently the firmware is configured that the media player streams the files directly from github, in other words it (media_player) requires an internet connection.
 If you want to change this, adopt the device in ESPHome and change the following lines:

 ```yaml
 substitutions: